 - to measure change in self-reported comfort level regarding stuttering assessment and treatment.

-Gary Rentschler's website was created to support his academic and clinical teaching in the Speech-Language Pathology program at Duquesne University.
-The site contains much valuable material that can be assigned or used for handouts.
+Gary Rentschler's Clinician's Guide to the Stuttering Clinic, 2014 50 pages of information created to support his academic and clinical teaching in the Speech-Language Pathology program at Duquesne University.
+Placed here with permission of Dr. Rentschler.

 Stuttering by J. David Williams - a formerly unpublished handout that Dr. Williams wrote for his stuttering course in the 1980's.
 Interesting reading.
 Have students evaluate for what is the same and for any changes in thinking about stuttering in the past 30 years.

-Handouts/assignments shared by J.Scott Yaruss, University of Pittsburgh
+Handouts/assignments shared by J.Scott Yaruss, formerly from University of Pittsburgh

 Assignments shared by Charlie Osborne, University of Wisconsin-Steven's Point